wzljerry/wzljerry.github.io/README.md

-Hello, I'm Zhilin Wang, a third-year Ph.D. candidate in the Department of Computer and Information Science at Purdue University, Indianapolis, Indiana, USA.
+Hello, I'm Zhilin Wang, a third-year Ph.D. candidate in the Department of Computer Science at Purdue University, Indiana, USA.
 I completed my Bachelor's degree at Nanchang University in June 2020 and began my Ph.D. program in January 2021.
 My research interests encompass Federated Learning, Edge Computing, Blockchain, Optimization Theory, and Game Theory.
 I am supervised by [Prof. Qin Hu](https://cs.iupui.edu/~qinhu/?_gl=1*5xczlx*_ga*MTk3MTQ5NTQ4Ni4xNjYwMzg5NDUy*_ga_61CH0D2DQW*MTY3Nzg0MTM1MS4xOS4wLjE2Nzc4NDEzNTEuMC4wLjA.).
 I serve as a reviewer for prestigious journals and conferences such as IEEE TPDS, IEEE IoTJ, Elsevier JNCA, IEEE TCCN, IEEE ICC'22.
 Additionally, I am a member of the Technical Program Committee (TPC) for the IEEE ICC'22 Workshop.

 If you have any interest in conducting research with me, please feel free to email me and we can schedule a meeting to discuss the potential opportunity.